reduxjs/redux-toolkit/docs/usage/usage-guide.md

 ## Managing Normalized Data

 Most applications typically deal with data that is deeply nested or relational.
 The goal of normalizing data is to efficiently organize the data in your state.
-This is typically done by storing collections as dictionaries with the key of an `id`, while storing a sorted array of those `ids`.
+This is typically done by storing collections as objects with the key of an `id`, while storing a sorted array of those `ids`.
 For a more in-depth explanation and further examples, there is a great reference in the [Redux docs page on "Normalizing State Shape"](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).

-#### Normalizing by hand
+### Normalizing by hand

 Normalizing data doesn't require any special libraries.
 Here's a basic example of how you might normalize the response from a `fetchAll` API request that returns data in the shape of `{ users: [{id: 1, first_name: 'normalized', last_name: 'person'}] }`, using some hand-written logic: